santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/about.md

 <div class="section-card">
   <h2 style="color: #5474B8; border-bottom: 3px solid #5474B8; padding-bottom: 0.5rem; margin-top: 0.5rem;">Introduction</h2>
-  <p>Hello, I'm <strong>Santi</strong>, an evolutionary biologist passionate about uncovering the genomic foundations of life's diversity.
-Currently, I'm a Postdoc at <a href="http://english.ioz.cas.cn/" target="_blank">Institute of Zoology, Chinese Academy of Sciences</a> in Beijing, working with the <a href="https://guolaboratory.com/" target="_blank">Fish Evolution and Genomics Group</a>.
-My research combines bioinformatics and genomics to explore how species adapt and diversify, shedding light on the mechanisms that drive evolution in the animal kingdom.</p>
+  <p>Hi 👋, I'm <strong>Santi</strong> — an evolutionary biologist fascinated by the genomic blueprints behind life's incredible diversity.
+I'm currently a Postdoc at the <a href="http://english.ioz.cas.cn/" target="_blank">Institute of Zoology, Chinese Academy of Sciences</a> in Beijing, where I work with the <a href="https://guolaboratory.com/" target="_blank">Fish Evolution and Genomics Group</a>.
+My research blends bioinformatics and genomics to explore how species adapt and diversify, uncovering the mechanisms that shape evolution across the animal kingdom.</p>
 </div>

 <div style="display: grid; grid-template-columns: repeat(auto-fit, minmax(300px, 1fr)); gap: 1rem; margin: 2rem 0;">